joshua-a-lucas/Rumble-MicrosoftSentinel/README.md

  * **Hunting Queries**:
     * List all assets with exposed web interfaces using HTTP/S
     * List all Windows assets that have not sent security event logs to Microsoft Sentinel in the last week
+    * Summarize all assets by exposed TCP/UDP ports
  * **Watchlist**: A customizable watchlist, containing a list of high value assets that should be monitored for unauthorized changes.
  * **Analytic Rules**:
     * Alerts when new assets are discovered on the network